|SIYE Time:11:41 on 13th August 2022|

-Thanks to Amelíe for her comments, corrections and input.
+Thanks to AmelĂe for her comments, corrections and input.
 Please review.
 Constructive criticism is always gratefully received.

-I lifted Annie from her seat and watched with some trepidation as, with leonine grace, Ginny closed like a predator on Mary.
+I lifted Annie from her car seat and watched with some trepidation as, with leonine grace, Ginny closed on Mary like a predator.
 The gossiping mothers at the gate sensed the approaching altercation and their meaningless chatter died instantly.

 Mary was lost for words.
 The immaculate and elegant young mother facing her in the afternoon sunlight was a long way removed from the scruffy and harassed woman of the morning.